pierreguillot/spam/xel/README.md

 # mat

-A set of abstractions for sound spatialization in Pure Data based on a matricial representation of sound field.
+A set of abstractions for sound spatialization in Pure Data based on a representation of the space in the form of a matrix.

 - **xel.2d.syn.brush~**: The abstraction synthesizes the signals of the cells of a matrix for a sound source using amplitude gains depending on coordinates.
 - **xel.2d.syn.bucket~**: The abstraction synthesizes the signals of the cells of a matrix for a sound source using variable delay lines without flanging effect.